AndrewFatula/Hidden_markov_chain_using_Google_Cloud_TPUv1-/README.md

 wise_bot.ipynb - implementation of Hidden Markov Chain using keras LSTM cells, trained on Philosophical quotes dataset.

-Here you can find trained with this scripts telegram chatbot, bot is currently online and you can try to interact with this bot  @Artificial_interlocutor_bot .
+Here you can find trained with those scripts telegram chatbot, bot is currently online and you can try to interact with this bot  @Artificial_interlocutor_bot .